ionic-team/capacitor-plugins/google-maps/README.md

 Read about [Configuring `Info.plist`](https://capacitorjs.com/docs/ios/configuration#configuring-infoplist) in the [iOS Guide](https://capacitorjs.com/docs/ios) for more information on setting iOS permissions in Xcode.

+> The Google Maps SDK currently does not support running on simulators using the new M1-based Macbooks.
+This is a [known and acknowledged issue](https://developers.google.com/maps/faq#arm-based-macs) and requires a fix from Google.
+If you are developing on a M1 Macbook, building and running on physical devices is still supported and is the recommended approach.

 ## Android

 The Google Maps SDK for Android requires you to add your API key to the AndroidManifest.xml file in your project.